MohamedNader9999999/Testing-InstaPay-mobile-application-App-Store-Play-Store-production-version-not-a-demo-./README.md

 ## Conclusion

 This project demonstrates that **structured exploratory testing provides high value** and helps identify user-impacting issues before they reach production.
-Finding 15 bugs in a highly trusted financial application reinforces the importance of combining **manual exploratory testing** with automated quality assurance efforts.
+Finding 15 bugs in a highly trusted financial application reinforces the importance of combining **manual exploratory testing**.